pedropech2001/markdown/subprogram3.md

 (5) The Main advantage of Subprogram is that it avoids repetition of Code and allows us to reuse the same code again and again.

+### What is Recursion?
+The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function.
+Using recursive algorithm, certain problems can be solved quite easily.
+Examples of such problems are Towers of Hanoi (TOH), Inorder/Preorder/Postorder Tree Traversals, DFS of Graph, etc.

+### Types of Recursions:
+Recursion are mainly of two types depending on whether a function calls itself from within itself or more than one function call one another mutually.
+The first one is called direct recursion and another one is called indirect recursion.
+Thus, the two types of recursion are:

+Direct Recursion: These can be further categorized into four types:
+Tail Recursion: If a recursive function calling itself and that recursive call is the last statement in the function then it’s known as Tail Recursion.After that call the recursive function performs nothing.
+The function has to process or perform any operation at the time of calling and it does nothing at returning time.